As a website owner, is there anything more terrifying than the thought of seeing all of your work altered or entirely wiped out by a nefarious hacker?

-While an SSL certificate has always been essential for ecommerce websites, having one has recently become important for all websites.
-In July 2018, Google Chrome released a security update that alerts website visitors if your website doesn’t have an SSL certificate installed.
+While an SSL certificate has always been essential for eCommerce websites, having one has recently become important for all websites.
+Google released a Chrome update in 2018.
+The security update happened in July and alerts website visitors if your website doesn’t have an SSL certificate installed.
 That makes visitors more likely to bounce, even if your website doesn’t collect sensitive information.

 Search engines are taking website security more seriously than ever because they want users to have a positive and safe experience browsing the web.
 Taking the commitment to security further, a search engine may rank your website lower in search results if you don’t have an SSL certificate.

 What does that mean for you?
 If you want people to trust your brand, you need to invest in an SSL certificate.
 The cost of an SSL certificate is minimal, but the extra level of encryption it offers to your customers goes a long way to making your website more secure and trustworthy.

 At HostGator, we also take website security seriously, but most importantly, we want to make it easy for you to be secure.
 All HostGator web hosting packages come with a free SSL certificate.
 The SSL certificate will be automatically applied to your account, but you do need to take a few steps to install the free SSL certificate on your website.

 Step #3: Keep your website platform and software up-to-date

 Using a CMS with various useful plugins and extensions offers a lot of benefits, but it also brings risk.
 The leading cause of website infections is vulnerabilities in a content management system’s extensible components.

 Because many of these tools are created as open-source software programs, their code is easily accessible – to both good-intentioned developers as well as malicious hackers.
 Hackers can pore over this code, looking for security vulnerabilities that allow them to take control of your website by exploiting any platform or script weaknesses.